opencog/atomese-simd/Design-G.md

 I guess.
 Maybe the OpenclStorageNode and teh CudaStorageNode.

 OK, so that sounds like a plan.
 Time to unleash Claude on this mess.
+Oh.
+Wait.
+There's a problem.
+Or two.

+* The definition of BackingStore is in a different git repo.
+  It needs to be moved to the core.
+* The type for StorageNode is there, too ...
+* Answer: copy all of persist/api back into main repo
+* Or ...
+OMG create a new repo for the RamStorageNode!?
+Yow!
+  There will be some messy code movement, I guess.

 ### Are SensoryNode's AtomSpaces?